Apple III: Legacy

-The file system and some design ideas from Apple SOS, the Apple III's operating system, were part of Apple ProDOS and Apple GS/OS, the major operating systems for the Apple II series following the demise of the Apple III, as well as the Apple Lisa, which was the de facto business-oriented successor to the Apple III.
-The hierarchical file system influenced the evolution of the Macintosh: while the original Macintosh File System (MFS) was a flat file system designed for a floppy disk without subdirectories, subsequent file systems were hierarchical.
+Some design ideas, including the file system from the Apple III's operating system, Apple SOS, were influential.
+Apple SOS's file system was incorporated into Apple ProDOS and Apple GS/OS (the main operating systems for the Apple II following the demise of the Apple III) as well as the Apple Lisa (the de facto business-oriented successor to the Apple III).
+The Apple III introduced the hierarchical file system which influenced the evolution of the Macintosh: the original Macintosh File System (MFS) was a flat file system without subdirectories, designed for a floppy disk; all subsequent file systems were hierarchical.
 By comparison, the IBM PC's first file system (again designed for floppy disks) was also flat and later versions (designed for hard disks) were hierarchical.

 In popular culture

-At the start of the Walt Disney Pictures film TRON, lead character Kevin Flynn (played by Jeff Bridges) is seen hacking into the ENCOM mainframe using an Apple III.
+At the start of the Walt Disney Pictures film Tron, lead character Kevin Flynn (played by Jeff Bridges) is seen hacking into the ENCOM mainframe using an Apple III.